#1 Ranked Children’s Hospital by U.S. News & World Report

-When a parent is focused on supporting a child in crisis, a regular schedule can be stressful or impossible.
-Some parents cannot ask for or accept help, particularly when they are accustomed to juggling busy schedules and have always managed in the past.
+When a caregiver is focused on supporting a child in crisis, a regular schedule can be stressful or impossible.
+Some caregivers cannot ask for or accept help, particularly when they are accustomed to juggling busy schedules and have always managed in the past.
 But this is a time to reach out to family and close friends.

 There are many small ways people can offer support.
 They could watch other children while you are at the hospital or provide transportation to after-school activities.
 They could make a meal, run errands or walk the dog.
 They might even take a turn visiting your child in the hospital.
 People who are concerned about you and your family may be looking for ways to help and often feel reassured if they can contribute.

-Some parents have shared that they felt overwhelmed during the time their child was hospitalized.
+Some caregivers have shared that they felt overwhelmed during the time their child was hospitalized.
 Some have expressed feelings of guilt and fear that somehow their actions may have caused their child's illness.
-Some parents feel isolated and alone.
+Some caregivers feel isolated and alone.
 Others may be overcome by sadness, fearing their child may not fully recover or be able to achieve their previous goals.

 It is important to have an outlet to talk about these feelings.
 Our staff is certainly available to provide support.
 It is also important to stay in touch with people close to you who will be available after your child returns home.